MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/physics-joints/physics-joints.md

 ![image](connect.gif)

 Note: In order to make a connection between two bodies they must both be the child of a CCPhysicsNode and they must both have physics enabled.

-Joints can also be initialized in code:
-- `connectedPivotJointWithBodyA:bodyB:anchorA:`
-- `connectedDistanceJointWithBodyA:bodyB:anchorA:anchorB:`
-- `connectedDistanceJointWithBodyA:bodyB:anchorA:anchorB:minDistance:maxDistance:`
-- `connectedSpringJointWithBodyA:bodyB:anchorA:anchorB:restLength:stiffness:damping:`

-Joints can be deactivated by calling the `invalidate` method.

 ##Properties of All Joints: